 A spry, breezy if fluffy confection, “Trolls” may not have higher aims than to simply entertain, but entertain, it certainly does.
 Beyond recognizable name value, the film does have a story, as grimly wrongheaded as it sounds, but it is more about the vibrant characters with multi-purpose hair and a steady stream of clever visual gags and rapid-fire one-liners.
 As directed by Mike Mitchell (2011’s “Alvin and the Chipmunks: Chipwrecked”) and Walt Dohrn, from a screenplay by Jonathan Aibel & Glenn Berger (2016’s “Kung Fu Panda 3”), the film sends out a positive, well-meaning message—one has to find happiness in him and herself rather than material things—without feeling forced.
 It’s also light in tone, albeit with a weird, slightly macabre streak that might result in parents having some explaining to do on the ride home after the show.
 Through all of this is an oddly delightful “Cinderella”-esque subplot involving Bridget (Zooey Deschanel), Prince Gristle’s scullery maid, undergoing a make-over by Poppy and her soon-to-be-cooked friends and being fed romantic lines from her rainbow-colored wig, with very funny results.

-Before culminating to an ensemble musical number of Justin Timberlake’s original song “Can’t Stop the Feeling” that practically dares one to not get up and get down, “Trolls” is contagiously foot-tapping in frequent doses.
+Before culminating in an ensemble musical number of Justin Timberlake’s original earworm “Can’t Stop the Feeling!” that practically dares one to not get up and get down, “Trolls” is contagiously foot-tapping in frequent doses.
 Poppy cover songs, including mash-ups of “Move Your Meet/D.A.N.C.E./It’s a Sunshine Day” and “I’m Coming Out/Mo’ Money Mo’ Problems,” are fun.
-The use of Simon & Garfunkel’s “The Sound of Silence” is very amusing, too, and there is also a quiet, touching version of “True Colors,” led by Timberlake.
+The use of Simon & Garfunkel’s “The Sound of Silence” is very amusing, too, and there is also a quiet, touching version of Cyndi Lauper’s “True Colors,” led by Timberlake.
 Conversely, with so many popular songs staged as slick animated music videos, it loses all longevity to have a chance at being timeless.
 The easy highlight is Anna Kendrick, who’s evidently incapable of being adorable and conveying a sense of honest-to-goodness joy, even when she’s not physically on screen but acting in a vocal booth.
 As fetchingly voiced by the likable talent, Poppy is chirpy and upbeat, somehow never allowing this character (or her affinity for scrapbooking with glitter) to turn annoying or cloying.
 As the yin to Poppy’s yang, Timberlake calls less attention to himself in a good way as Branch, his character arc registering as the most affecting.
 Other standouts in the voice cast are Christine Baranski, a fiendish hoot as Chef, and Zooey Deschanel, conveying a genuine pathos as put-upon scullery maid Bridget who pines after Prince Gristle.

 Grade: B -